Charles Eames

 Charles Ormond Eames Jr. (June 17, 1907 – August 21, 1978) was an American designer, architect and filmmaker.
-In professional partnership with his spouse Ray Kaiser Eames, he was responsible for groundbreaking contributions in the field of architecture, furniture design, industrial design, manufacturing and the photographic arts.
+In professional partnership with his wife Ray-Bernice Kaiser Eames, he made groundbreaking contributions in the fields of architecture, furniture design, industrial design, manufacturing and the photographic arts.

 Biography

 Childhood

-Charles was born in St. Louis to Charles Eames Sr., a railway security officer, and Marie Adele Celine Eames (née Lambert) on June 17, 1907.
+Charles was born in St. Louis, Missouri, to Charles Eames Sr., a railway security officer, and Marie Adele Celine Eames (née Lambert) on June 17, 1907.
 He had one elder sibling, a sister called Adele.
 Charles attended Yeatman High School and developed an early interest in architecture and photography.

 Education

-Charles studied architecture at the Sam Fox School of Design & Visual Arts at Washington University in St. Louis on an architecture scholarship.
+Eames studied architecture at the Sam Fox School of Design & Visual Arts at Washington University in St. Louis on an architecture scholarship.
 After two years of study, he left the university.
 Many sources claim that he was dismissed for his advocacy of Frank Lloyd Wright and his interest in modern architects.
 The university reportedly dropped him because of his "too modern" views.
 Other sources, less frequently cited, note that while a student, Charles Eames was also employed as an architect at the firm of Trueblood and Graf.
 The demands on his time from this employment and his classes led to sleep-deprivation and diminished performance at the university.

 First marriage

-While at Washington University, he met his first wife, Catherine Woermann, whom he married in 1929.
+While at Washington University, Eames met his first wife, Catherine Woermann, whom he married in 1929.
 A year later, they had a daughter, Lucia Dewey Eames.
-Charles and Catherine were married for over a decade, and their divorce was finalized in early 1941.
+Charles and Catherine were married for more than a decade, and their divorce was finalized in early 1941.

 Early architectural practice

-In 1930, Charles began his own architectural practice in St. Louis with partner Charles Gray.
+In 1930, Eames began his own architectural practice in St. Louis with partner Charles Gray.
 They were later joined by a third partner, Walter Pauley.